MathWriting: A Dataset For Handwritten Mathematical Expression Recognition: Dataset split

 The \valid{} and \test{} splits are the result of multiple operations performed between 2016 and 2019.
 The first split operation, performed on the data available in 2016, was based on the contributor id: any given contributor's samples would not appear in more than one split (either \train, \valid, \test).
 This is common practice for handwriting recognition systems, to test how the recognizer performs on unseen handwriting styles.

 Experiments then showed that a more important factor than the handwriting style was whether the \textit{label} had already been seen during training.
 Subsequent data collection campaigns focused on increasing label variety, and new samples were added to \valid{} and \test, this time split by label: a given normalized mathematical expression would not appear in more than one split.
-In the published version, \valid{} has a 55\% (8.5k samples) intersection with \train{} based on unique normalized labels, and \test{} has an 8\% intersection (647 samples).
-We chose to have a low intersection between \train{} and \test{} in order to correctly measure generalization of trained models to unseen labels.